Two Simple Steps to Legal Department Optimization

 By Axiom Law

-What does “business as usual” mean for a modern legal department?
-The unprecedented pace of business, technology development, and regulatory change has legal departments working at full-throttle capacity, with little room to breathe and no room for error.
+The budget pressure, uncertainty, and changing market conditions brought on by the coronavirus pandemic have completely disrupted "business as usual" for in-house legal departments.
+Even before the pandemic, legal leaders were already grappling with the unprecedented pace of business, technology development, and regulatory change and working at full-throttle capacity, with little room to breathe, and no room for error.

 “It’s rare that I speak to in-house counsel who would say that any day-to-day looks the same.
 There are some components that are consistent, but working through what the issues are, what expertise they require, what the business needs and when, what’s happening on a team level, what’s happening outside in terms of regulation.
 The term ‘business as usual’ almost doesn’t apply anymore,” says Erin Payne, vice president of global strategic accounts at Axiom.

 When the day-to-day feels so unpredictable and harried, it can become all too easy to rely on suboptimal workflow habits or, as Erin puts it, the “inertia” of getting things done.
 With ever-growing workloads and ever-faster turnaround requests, GCs and their teams have essentially been forced into a reactionary role.